DETAILED ACTION

 Greyscale

-Wu in the same field of endeavor discloses determining whether the cervical vertebra is recognized (Wu, Para 0042; “… the objects in the to-be-processed image include a first object … For the first object such as the cervical vertebra … a core segmentation region of each vertebra is obtained after the segmentation, thereby localizing each vertebra.”).
-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Meftah, as suggested by Wu, in order to recognize or localize the cervical vertebra.
+Wu in the same field of endeavor discloses the area to be recognized and segmented being the cervical vertebra (Wu, Para 0042; “… the objects in the to-be-processed image include a first object … For the first object such as the cervical vertebra … a core segmentation region of each vertebra is obtained after the segmentation, thereby localizing each vertebra.”).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Meftah, as suggested by Wu, in order to recognize and segment the cervical vertebra.
 One of ordinary skill in the art would have been motivated to make the modification as a prerequisite for monitoring health status or diagnosis of vertebral diseases (Wu, Para 0026; “Localization and segmentation on the vertebra are the key steps for diagnosis and treatment of vertebral diseases such as vertebral slip, degeneration of intervertebral disc/vertebra, and spinal stenosis.
 The vertebra segmentation is also the pretreatment step for diagnosis of scoliosis, osteoporosis and other spinal lesions”).

-With regard to Claim 2, Meftah and Wu disclose the cervical body temperature change monitoring system as claimed in Claim 1.
+With regard to Claim 2, Meftah, Wu and Linders disclose the cervical vertebra temperature change monitoring system as claimed in Claim 1.
 Meftah further discloses wherein the cervical vertebral area processing unit (coupling module 111) comprises:

 a cervical vertebra recognition determination module that determines whether the cervical vertebra is recognized using the pressure sensor (coupling sensors(s), which may be one or more pressure sensors); and